 Expand the possibilities of the Fresh Fruit and Vegetable Program.

-SnackTime Explorers is a 14-week educational program made to compliment the USDA Fresh Fruit and Vegetable Program, and it’s changing the way elementary students consume fresh produce.
-This program is empowering the next generation to make informed food choices and creating a lasting impact on their well-being by integrating food education into the Fresh Fruit and Vegetable Program, empowering educators to lead food education, and encouraging respectful exploration of new foods.
+SnackTime Explorers is a 14-week educational program made to compliment the USDA Fresh Fruit and Vegetable Program, and it’s changing the way elementary students consume fresh produce!

 Integrating Food Education into FFVP Snack Time

 SnackTime Explorers transforms the USDA’s Fresh Fruit and Vegetable Program (FFVP) tastings into engaging, multisensory learning experiences.
 Each grade-appropriate lesson is developed by the Food Education nonprofit Pilot Light and is rooted in one of their 7 Food Education Standards.
-By incorporating immersive activities such as palette profiles, descriptive language exercises, and conversations about culture and environment, the program fosters curiosity and social connection within the classroom.
+By incorporating immersive activities such as palette profiles, descriptive language exercises, and conversations about culture and environment, the program fosters curiosity and social connection within the classroom, and shows students they are brave enough to try new things!

 This program nurtures a positive classroom food culture where students are encouraged to try new fruits and vegetables and discuss them in a respectful, open-minded way.
 DNO Produce’s extensive and unique selection of fresh-cut produce options, combined with Pilot Light’s classroom tools, empower students to learn how to express themselves and make informed food choices in the future.